Eyasushewangizaw/SALES_PROJECT/README.md

 ## Data Flow

 User Upload (Frontend Web App):

-  “*” Each country team uploads a sales_data.csv file through a secure web interface.
+  a.
+Each country team uploads a sales_data.csv file through a secure web interface.

 File Storage (Cloud Storage):
-  “*” The web app sends the uploaded file to a Google Cloud Storage bucket (raw sales data zone).
+  a.
+The web app sends the uploaded file to a Google Cloud Storage bucket (raw sales data zone).

 Automated Processing (Cloud Functions):
   “*” A Cloud Function is triggered when a new file arrives.
 It: